pierredesaxce/WebAromaticityGenerator/README.md

 An example page to show how the aromaticity would be displayed, is available on http://localhost:5000/test as soon as one successful response as been sent.
 It only works with one file ( output/test.txt ) and is not a fully finished feature rn.

+## Adding a language

+You can find a guide to add a new language to the website in the translation folder.